-Remote Desktop Web Client is available as a feature of the RD Web Access role on RDS servers running in Windows Server 2016/2019.
+Remote Desktop Web Client is available as an RD Web Access role feature on RDS servers running Windows Server 2022/2019/2016.

-Prior to RD Web Client implementation, make sure that your infrastructure meets the following requirements:
+Before deploying the RD Web Client, you need to make sure that your RDS infrastructure meets the following requirements:

-- A deployed RDS infrastructure, including RD Gateway, RD Connection Broker and RD Web Access on Windows Server 2016/2019;
+- A deployed RDS farm infrastructure, including Remote Desktop Gateway, RD Connection Broker, and RD Web Access on Windows Server 2022/2019/2016;

 - Per User terminal licenses (RDS CAL) are used;